riquelmemontijo/library/README.md

 spring.mail.properties.mail.smtp.starttls.enable=true
 ```

-In the classes SendMailToNotifyBorrowExpiration and UserService you need to set the email that call the email service.
+In the classes SendMailToNotifyBorrowExpiration and UserService you need to set the email that calls the email service.

 In SendMailToNotifyBorrowExpiration
 ```java